Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-As we see from part~(1) of Proposition~\ref{prop:localizing compact inductions}, it is not typically the case that $j_*j^*\pi$ is finitely generated, even if $\pi$ is.
+As we can see from part~(1) of Proposition~\ref{prop:localizing compact inductions}, it is not typically the case that $j_*j^*\pi$ is finitely generated over~$\cO[G]_\zeta$, even if $\pi$ is.
 Indeed we have the following result.

-\begin{lemma} If $U$ is an open subset of~$X$, and if $j_{U*}j_U^*\pi$ is finitely generated for some object $\pi$ of~$\cA$, then the natural morphism $\pi \to j_{U*}j_U^*\pi$ is surjective. \end{lemma} \begin{proof} We may write $\pi$ as the filtered colimit of its finitely generated submodules~$\pi_i$, and then Lemma~\ref{lem:adjoint and colimits} shows that $j_*j^*\pi$ is the filtered colimit of the~$j_*j^*(\pi_i)$.
-Since $j_*j^*\pi$ is finitely generated, and so Noetherian, by assumption, we find that $j_*j^*(\pi_i) = j_*j^*\pi$ for some value of~$i$.
+\begin{lemma} If $U$ is an open subset of~$X$, and if $j_{U*}j_U^*\pi$ is finitely generated for some object $\pi$ of~$\cA$, then the unit of adjunction $\pi \to j_{U*}j_U^*\pi$ is surjective. \end{lemma} \begin{proof} Write~$j$ for~$j_U$.
+We may write $\pi$ as the filtered colimit of its finitely generated submodules~$\pi_i$, and then Lemma~\ref{lem:adjoint and colimits} shows that $j_*j^*\pi$ is the filtered colimit of the~$j_*j^*(\pi_i)$.
+Since $j_*j^*\pi$ is finitely generated by assumption, and so Noetherian, we find that $j_*j^*(\pi_i) = j_*j^*\pi$ for some value of~$i$.
 Replacing $\pi$ by $\pi_i$, we may thus assume that $\pi$ is finitely generated.